 Authorization Challenges

-Learn how to escalate a risky authorizations to a step-up authentication
+Learn how to escalate risky authorizations to step-up authentication

 Introduction

-Authorization Challenges provide an SMS-based authentication mechanism for verifying cardholder identity during high-risk transactions.
-When authorization logic identifies a transaction as potentially fraudulent, Lithic declines the authorization and sends an SMS to the cardholder requesting confirmation.
+Authorization Challenges provide a step-up authentication mechanism for verifying cardholder identity during high-risk transactions.
+When authorization logic identifies a transaction as potentially fraudulent, Lithic declines the authorization and prompts the cardholder to confirm the purchase.
 Upon successful validation, the cardholder can reattempt the transaction.

 How Authorization Challenges Work

-Cardholder response to the challenge SMS determines how Lithic handles retry attempts, though the specific behavior differs between Authorization Rules and ASA implementations.
-When the cardholder retries the transaction after a successful validation, Authorization Rules will bypass the challenge requirement, while ASA implementations receive challenge state information in the latest_challenge object.
+Cardholder response to the challenge determines how Lithic handles retry attempts, though the specific behavior differs between Authorization Rules and ASA implementations.
+When the cardholder retries the transaction after a successful validation, Authorization Rules will bypass the challenge requirement automatically, while ASA implementations receive challenge state information in the latest_challenge object and decide independently.

 Triggering Authorization Challenges